-- AUX key function: Designated key lets you activate a predefined series of keystrokes with a single press of the AUX key plus user code, or manually send a pager message.
-It will also allow you to manually send a voice message to phone number that has been programmed by your installer.
-Ask your installer which of these features has been assigned to the AUX key in your LYNXR-EN.
-Refer to the AUX FUNCTION section for detailed information. - Scheduling feature: Allows you to schedule the automatic activation or deactivation of X-10 devices or program events (e.g. alarm clock, reminder, and latch key). - Two-way voice: Allows the central station to listen, talk to or conduct two-way conversations with individuals on the premises Refer to the TWO-WAY VOICE section for detailed information. - Phone Control: Provides a remote interactive phone capability that permits access to the security system from any off-site touch-tone telephone. - Speaker Phone Operation: The system is capable of operating as a speaker phone allowing hands free telephone conversation. - Security Codes: The system is capable of supporting an Installer code, Master user code and six additional User codes.
+- Scheduling feature: Allows you to schedule the automatic activation or deactivation of X10 devices or program events (e.g. alarm clock, reminder, and latch key). - Two-way voice: Allows the central station to listen, talk to or conduct two-way conversations with individuals on the premises Refer to the TWO-WAY VOICE section for detailed information. - Phone Control: Provides a remote interactive phone capability that permits access to the security system from any off-site touch-tone telephone. - Speaker Phone Operation: The system is capable of operating as a speaker phone allowing hands free telephone conversation. - Security Codes: The system is capable of supporting an Installer code, Master user code and six additional User codes including Babysitter and Duress codes.
 Refer to the SECURITY CODES section for detailed information.